brandon-carlisle/git-vault/Advanced DOM and Events in JavaScript.md

 ![[Screenshot 2022-08-16 at 15.10.51.png]]

-Another important use case is when we are working with elements that are not yet on the page on runtime
+Another important use case is when we are working with elements that are not yet on the page on runtime (by the time the page loads).
+An example of this is buttons that are added dynamically while using the app.
+It is not possible to add event handlers onto elements that do not yet exist, but we can still handle events on elements that don't exist yet by using event delegation.

+## DOM Traversing